article-1-dataops/docker-dbt/README.md

 ### Image building examples

-- `docker build -t myorg/dbt:bigquery --build-arg PLUGINS=bigquery - < ~/Projects/Docker/dbt/Dockerfile.multistage.universal`
+- `docker build -t myorg/dbt:bigquery --build-arg PLUGINS=bigquery .`

-- `docker build -t myogr/dbt:0.21 --build-arg VERSION='0.21.1' --build-arg PLUGINS='bigquery snowflake,redshift' - < ~/Projects/Docker/dbt/Dockerfile.multistage.universal`
+- `docker build -t myorg/dbt:0.21 --build-arg VERSION='0.21.1' --build-arg PLUGINS='bigquery snowflake,redshift' .`

+- `Get-Content Dockerfile-1.0 | docker build -t myorg/dbt:1.0 --build-arg VERSION='1.0.9' --build-arg PLUGINS='bigquery,snowflake,redshift' -`

 Just grab Dockerfile and build desired version and/or plugins list as build parametes.
 If no parameters will be passed into the build then image will be built using latest release version from [this page](https://github.com/dbt-labs/dbt-core/releases/latest) and following components: